Using the macOS execution environment

 largeresource class is only available for customers with an annual contract.
 Open a support ticket if you would like to learn more about our annual plans.

 The amount of available storage on CircleCI macOS virtual machines depends on the resource class and Xcode image being used.
 The size of the Xcode images varies based on which tools are pre-installed.
 The table below indicates how much storage will be available with various Xcode/resource class combinations.
 Also note the exceptions to this noted below.

 |Xcode Version||Class||Minimum Available Storage|

 Image update cycle for the macOS executor

-macos job is run in a fresh virtual machine, using a specified version macOS.
+macos job is run in a fresh virtual machine, using a specified version of macOS.
 CircleCI builds and deploys a new image each time a new stable, or beta, version of Xcode is released by Apple.
 The contents of build images remain unchanged in most circumstances.
 However, in exceptional circumstances CircleCI might be forced to re-build a container.
 CircleCI’s goal is to keep your execution environment stable, and to allow you to opt-in to newer macOS environments by setting the

 xcode key in your